-- All patrons will be respectful of others in this shared, multi-use space. - All furnishings and equipment will be used gently and carefully. - Students will be mindful to return items in a timely manner. - Work areas will be tidied after use - Materials may be checked out for three weeks and renewed twice for an additional six weeks if necessary. - Lost or damaged items will be assessed an appropriate replacement or repair fee.
-Any item not returned by the last day of the current school year will be marked lost, and a replacement fee will be assessed to the student.
+- All patrons will be respectful of others in this shared, multi-use space. - All furnishings and equipment will be used gently and carefully. - Students will be mindful to return items in a timely manner. - Work areas will be tidied after use - Materials may be checked out for three weeks and renewed twice for an additional six weeks if necessary. - Lost items will be assessed an appropriate replacement fee.
+Any item not returned by the last day of the current school year will be marked lost, and a replacement fee will be assessed to the student via Revtrak.
+Replacement fees for materials damaged beyond repair will be issued as damage occurs.